Arcana/node-dota2/README.md

 * `accountId` - Account ID (lower 32-bits of a 64-bit Steam ID) of the user whose passport data you wish to view.
 * `requestName` - Boolean, whether you want the GC to return the accounts current display name.

 Sends a message to the Game Coordinator requesting `accountId`'s profile data.
 Listen for `profileData` event for Game Coordinator's response.
+Requires the GC to be ready (listen for the `ready` event before calling).

 #### passportDataRequest(accountId)
 * `accountId` - Account ID (lower 32-bits of a 64-bit Steam ID) of the user whose passport data you wish to view.

 Sends a message to the Game Coordinator requesting `accountId`'s passport data.
 Listen for `passportData` event for Game Coordinator's response.
+Requires the GC to be ready (listen for the `ready` event before calling).

+#### hallOfFameRequest(week)
+* `week` - The week of which you wish to know the Hall of Fame members; will return latest week if omitted.
+Weeks also randomly start at 2233 for some reason, valf please.

+Sends a message to the Game Coordinator requesting the Hall of Fame data for `week`.
+Listen for the `hallOfFameData` event for the Game Coordinator's response.
+Requires the GC to be ready (listen for the `ready` event before calling).

 ### Matches
 #### matchDetailsRequest(matchId)
 * `matchId` - The matches ID

 Sends a message to the Game Coordinator requesting `matchId`'s match details.
 Listen for `matchData` event for Game Coordinator's response.
+Requires the GC to be ready (listen for the `ready` event before calling).

 ## Events
 ### `ready`